itversity/data-copier/01_getting_started/README.md

 ## Create GitHub Repository
 As we have skeleton of the project, let us setup GitHub repository to streamline future code changes.
-* GitHube can be used to version our application.
+* GitHub can be used to version our application.
 * We can initialize GitHub repository by saying `git init`.
 It will create **.git** directory to keep track of changes.
 * GitHub should only contain source code related to our application.
 Hence, we should ignore non source code files and folders such as following:
   * **.idea** - a folder created by PyCharm to keep track of IDE preferences and settings.